Want to increase your organization’s profits?

-Before you assume that you have a team full of engaged employees, consider this.
-According to a 2017 Gallup Employee Engagement Report, only 33% of employees in the United States are engaged.
-These are startling numbers and, given the impact on your clients if your team is disengaged, they speak to the impact that your employee’s experience has on the overall success, and growth, of your organization.
+Before you assume you have a team full of engaged employees, consider this.
+According to a 2017 Gallup Employee Engagement Report, only 33% of employees in the U.S. are engaged.
+These are startling numbers.
+They speak to the impact that your employee’s experience has on the overall success, and growth, of your organization.

-I’m not suggesting that the employee experience at your firm is poor.
-However, with the importance of your team’s engagement on your clients’ loyalty, making your employees’ experience a priority makes financial sense.
+I’m not suggesting employee experience (EX) at your firm is poor.
+However, with the importance of your team’s engagement on your clients’ loyalty, making EX a priority makes financial sense.

-With over 14% turn-over in the professional services industry each year, the key to keeping your employees engaged is making sure that they feel important in their role.
-I spoke with a firm recently who faced this situation.
+There is more than a 14% turnover in the professional services industry each year.
+A key to keeping your employees engaged is making sure that they feel important in their role.

 Everything in life changes, including people.
 Provide employees with room to grow and a path for success.
-Not only will their enthusiasm for their role impact your client’s experience; if employees do not see a clear path of growth or development in their role, they may begin to look for employment elsewhere, leaving your firm with a gap.
+Not only will their enthusiasm for their role impact your client’s experience.
+If employees do not see a clear path of growth or development in their role, they may begin to look for employment elsewhere.
+This leaves your firm with a gap.
 Encourage employees and provide opportunities for them to learn new skills.
 It’s a win-win for you and your team.

-Let your employees know that they are doing a good job.
-They want to know their efforts are appreciated and that their hard work doesn’t go unnoticed.
-In the case of the firm I mentioned previously, this was one of the ways they drew attention to the importance of the Technical Manager role creating pride for those in that position.
-Recognizing your employees will also encourage them to continue to be innovative, to take action and to solve problems.
+Let your employees know they are doing a good job.
+They want to know their efforts are appreciated and their hard work doesn’t go unnoticed.
+In the case of the firm above, this was one way they drew attention to the importance of the Technical Manager role.
+They created pride for those in that position.
+Recognizing your employees will also encourage them to continue to be innovative, to take action, and to solve problems.
 Catch staff doing something good and acknowledge them for it.

 Do you have an open-door policy in your office?
-Do your staff members know that they can talk to you or other managers when they have questions, ideas or concerns?
-It’s important that your staff members feel their input matters instead of a dividing line between management and lower-level employees.
+Do your staff members know they can talk to you or other managers when they have questions, ideas, or concerns?
+It’s important your staff members feel their input matters instead of a dividing line between management and lower-level employees.

-The bottom line is that firms that excel in Client Experience (CX) have 1.5 times more engaged employees than companies with a poor record of client experience.
-And as we stated at the beginning, the annual growth rate of experience-driven businesses is 15% higher than companies that do not have an intentional CX program; it should be clear that companies who invest in the employee experience will see a higher ROI than those who don’t.
+The bottom line is firms that excel in Client Experience (CX) have 1.5 times more engaged employees than companies with a poor record of CX.
+The annual growth rate of experience-driven businesses is 15% higher than companies that do not have an intentional CX program.
+It should be clear that companies who invest in the EX will see a higher ROI than those who don’t.